ZenulAbidin/bip39validator/README.rst

      - turn off rich text formatting and progress bars for console output
    * - -q, --quiet
      - do not display details of test failures, only whether they succeeded or failed
+   * - --nosane
+     - Suppress wordlist sanity check.
+This might cause other tests to fail.
    * - -v, --version
      - print the version number and exit